maulanaady/AquaTech-User-Activity-Analysis/README.md

 ```
 Note that executing the rename.sh script can be time-consuming.

-The output of the rename.sh execution will be saved in the **./airflow/data/raw_data** folder with folder and file structures corresponding to the current datetime.
+The output of the **rename.sh** execution will be saved in the **./airflow/data/raw_data** folder with folder and file structures corresponding to the current datetime.
 Execute
 ```
 tree ./airflow/data/raw_data
 ```
 command to view the folder structure.
-Example File Structure:
+Example folder/file Structure:
 ```
 ./airflow/data/raw_data
 ├── 2024-04-01